emilhein/golang-serverless-starter/README.md

 # golang-starter

-A starter project for playing around with Golang
+A starter project for playing around with Golang.

+This project shows how you can setup automatic deployment to AWS using the serverless framework and Trvis CI

 ## Get started